Yuvaldv/qlc/content/Introduction to Digital Marketing/Basic Terminology/_index.en.md

 **CPM**: Cost per Impression (CPM) is an ad payment model where you pay for every 1000 impressions i.e views of your ad.
 This is in contrast to the various types of pay-for-performance advertising, whereby payment is only triggered by a mutually agreed upon activity (i.e. click-through, lead, sale).

-**CPC** Cost per Click (CPC) is an ad payment model where you pay for each click on your ad instead of just the ad being viewed.
+**CPC**: Cost per Click (CPC) is an ad payment model where you pay for each click on your ad instead of just the ad being viewed.
 If the ad is presented to a user and isn't clicked, you don't pay.

 **CPL**: Cost per Lead (CPL) is an ad payment model where you pay for each qualified lead, meaning not only was the ad presented to the user, and not only did he click it, he also filled out a form or clicked a CTA which qualifies him as a lead.